 - Avocados are full of essential fats, vitamins and minerals such as Vitamin A, C, E, B1, B2, B3, B6, and folate – great for the body inside and out!

 Avocados like a warm climate with good rainfall.
-Ours are sourced from farms located in North, Central and South-East Queensland; Northern NSW; the 'tristate' region; South Australia; Western Australia and New Zealand.
+Ours are grown and sourced from farms located in North, Central and South-East Queensland; Northern NSW; the 'tristate' region; South Australia; Western Australia and New Zealand.

 Beyond growing, state of the art facilities and an industry leading team of ripeners ensure our avocados reach consumers at the perfect ripeness.

 Hass is the most commonly available avocado in Australia – it represents 80% of the market.
 This perennial fruit is available all year round thanks to our diverse growing regions.